Local homogeneity and dimensions of measures: Preliminaries

-(2) The definition of $\dimhomo$ is quite technical.
-It may be helpful to compare it to the definition of the Assouad dimension (see \cite{Assouad1979, Luukkainen1998, Heinonen2001}) and to observe that $\dimhomo(\mu,x)$ may be considered as a kind of local Assouad dimension for the measure $\mu$ around $x$: Roughly speaking, it is the least possible exponent $s$ so that ``large parts'' of $B(x,r)$ in terms of $\mu$ can always be covered by $\delta^{-s}$ balls of radius $\delta r$ for all small $r,\delta>0$.
+(2) The definition of $\dim_{\hom}^\Lambda$ is quite technical.
+It may be helpful to compare it to the definition of the Assouad dimension given in Remark \ref{rem:covering}(1).
+The local homogeneity dimension may be considered as a kind of local Assouad dimension for the measure $\mu$ around $x$: it is the least possible exponent $s$ so that for all small $\delta,r>0$ the ball $B(x,r)$ has a $\delta$-packing of size $\delta^{-s}$ such that the $\mu$ measure of the packing balls is comparable to $\mu\bigl( B(x,\Lambda r) \bigr)$.

-(3) We chose the constant $5$ in the above definition for notational convenience and also since it is sufficiently large for all our applications.
-See also Proposition \ref{prop:5}. \end{remark}

-A fundamental property of the homogeneity dimension is stated in the following theorem.
-It is obtained as a corollary to a more quantitative result, Theorem \ref{thm:main}, which will be essential in our applications in \S \ref{sec:applications}.